+Output Configuration At- Туре Meaning

+tribute

-Output Configuration At- tribute Туре Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.
+oiio:dither int If nonzero and outputting UINT8 values in the file from a source of

+higher bit depth, will add a small amount of random dither to combat

+the appearance of banding.

+oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for

+example by writing to a memory buffer.